Pi4J/pi4j.github.io/content/blog/2026/2026-interview-nick-ffm.md

 **Nick:** The Foreign Function & Memory API is part of the [OpenJDK Project Panama](https://openjdk.org/projects/panama/), which actually started way back in 2014.
 The big difference between FFM and traditional approaches like JNI, JNA, or JNR is huge: **you don't need to know C or C++**.
 As Java developers, why should we have to become C++ experts just to talk to native code?

 The traditional approaches have two main problems.
-First, writing production-ready C++ code requires deep expertise - you can't learn that from some "C++ in 21 days" book.
+First, writing production-ready C++ code requires deep expertise.
+You can't learn that from some "C++ in 21 days" book.
 Second, all those abstraction layers create serious runtime overhead with multiple layers the JVM has to handle.

 **Frank:** How is FFM different?